Harvard–Yale football rivalry: Other venues

 Although the rivalry is predominantly held at either school's home stadiums, it has taken place at neutral venues as well.

 The 1883 game took place at the Polo Grounds in New York City.
 Harvard's faculty initially forbade the team from playing in condemnation of a game-altering illegal substitution during their 1882 meeting.
 Had it been called off, Yale would have lost $1,500 in revenue.
 Yale students and Harvard players protested the ruling, while reports indicated the Polo Grounds had legal grounds to sue the schools for breach of contract if it was not played.
 The Harvard administration subsequently permitted the game on the conditions that the referee was an alumnus of either school, Columbia, or Princeton (where he ultimately came from), and that the rules were amended to crack down on illegal subs.
 The New-York Tribune remarked that the controversy helped stoke public interest in the game.

+From 1889 to 1894, the game took place at Hampden Park in Springfield, Massachusetts.

 Fenway Park, primarily a baseball park used by the Boston Red Sox, hosted the rivalry for the first time in 2018 to commemorate the 50th anniversary of the 1968 game.
 The 2026 meeting was also moved to Fenway.